 Every sow farmer aims to rear the highest possible percentage of piglets born alive having a high quality.
 Motherless rearing in a nursery can make a contribution to this.
 Seeing and experiencing when piglets do well, is motivating and gives satisfaction in work.
 The objective should be to wean the piglets as healthy as possible, and not as heavy as possible.
 Even if the piglets are lighter prior to weaning, the motherless piglets easily make up for any weight deficit later on.
 This is caused by a better feed intake of motherless reared piglets around time of weaning.
 In practice there are two ways of motherless rearing.
 One option is to do this in the farrowing room by mounting an crate in the compartment above the farrowing pen where the piglets can be reared.
 Ready-made crates that in practice work well, are Weda's Birthright Nursery and the Rescuedeck.
 Another option is to specifically set up a separate room/compartment for rearing these piglets.

 The objective is to wean the piglets as healthy as possible, and not as heavy as possible

 High-quality milk substitutes

-Our product range of piglet feeds contains high-quality milk substitutes that can be used to perfectly motherless rear piglets.
-For optimal motherless rearing, we start off with Nurse Milk.
-Nurse milk can be fed from 24 hours after birth up to one week after birth.
-Starting from day 21, the piglets can be fully switched over to dry feed or porridge (depending on the feeding system after weaning).
+Our product range of piglet feeds contains high-quality milk substitutes that can be used to perfectly rear piglets at the sow but also in motherless rearing situations.
+In motherless rearing systems Nurse Milk can be be fed from 24 hours after birth up to one week after birth.
+From day 7 onwards, Nurse Meal can be used.
 If you have many liveborn piglet per litter and you would like to know more about how to rear as many of these piglets as possible, contact our specialist.
-Our pig specialist will explain the advantages and disadvantages of the various methods, thus enabling you to make the best choice for your farm.
+Our pig specialist will explain the advantages and disadvantages of the various methods, thus enabling you to make the best choice for your farm./p>